-In 2014, the Bucs ventured away from the classic red and white tops with pewter pants that they wore for 17 years -- and were associated with their lone Super Bowl win -- in favor of what co-chairman Edward Glazer said at the time was a "sleek" and "modern design."
+In that year, they ventured away from the classic red and white tops with pewter pants that they wore for 17 years -- and were associated with their lone Super Bowl win -- in favor of what co-chairman Edward Glazer said at the time was a "sleek" and "modern design."
 The intent was to complement a more refined and less gaudy logo that was also unveiled that year.
 Some fans, however, complained that the new uniforms were too busy and the "alarm-clock numbers" were difficult to read.
 Not to mention, the Bucs had just one winning season in those uniforms, when they went 9-7 in 2016.

 The NFL mandates that uniforms can only be changed every five years -- unless there's a change in ownership or location -- so the Bucs weren't previously eligible for a uniform change until 2019.
 The Bucs' previous uniform design, which was kept under tight wraps, took two years to design.